-When traveling, we regularly come across signs “Undrinkable water” in the toilet areas in parking lots or on campsites.
+When travelling, we regularly come across signs of “Undrinkable water” in the toilet areas in parking lots or on campsites.
 We filter the water that is drinkable with our Brita jug.
 That way we don’t have to buy plastic bottles.

 In the Netherlands there is one type of water for drinking, showering or flushing the toilet.
-Other countries have gray water in addition to tap water.
+Other countries have greywater in addition to tap water.
 That is wastewater – without faecal contamination – which is used, for example, for washing clothes or filling the swimming pool.

 This water is extracted from natural or subterranean sources.
 It is not further treated or purified, so it ends up pure in the bottle.
 Sometimes it is extracted from the same layer in the ground as tap water.